e-bonner/Adafruit_TLC5947/README.md

 These drivers uses SPI to communicate, 3 pins are required to
 interface: Data, Clock and Latch.
 The boards are chainable

+Note that tying the output enable to latch decreases flickering.

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!

 Written by Limor Fried/Ladyada for Adafruit Industries.